 jointly bought Ives for $73,250.
 The low price in comparison to the

 company sales was presumably due to liens on Ives' assets.
 Lionel and Flyer then operated Ives as a joint

-venture, retaining Johnson and Harry Ives as president and chairman, respectively.
+venture, retaining Charles R. Johnson and Harry Ives as president and chairman, respectively.
 Harry Ives left the

 Ives' new owners immediately discontinued the line of toy boats, and much of Ives'

 was replaced with relabeled American Flyer or Lionel product, and most new designs were carried out using